White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 ### **2.3.2 Automated Security Scanning**

 This should be integrated into the CI/CD pipeline.
-This includes running `npm audit` for dependency scanning, using static analysis (SAST) tools to lint code for security issues, and potentially running dynamic scans (DAST) against the staging environment.
+This includes running `npm audit` for dependency scanning, using static analysis (SAST) tools to lint code for security issues, and potentially running dynamic scans (DAST) against the dev/staging environment.

 #### **Implementation Trigger:**